Ocean View College offers a variety of specialised pathways, including a Dance Program, Sailing Program and Outdoor Education.

 The goal for the dance program is simply to expose students to dance as a specialised area of interest and provide them with training from professionals that they otherwise may not experience.
 Ocean View College is very proud of their dance teams and we look forward to seeing them expand over the years to come.

 Our school is ideally placed to offer sailing programs to our students.
 Our beachfront location, the proximity of several sailing clubs, the expertise of staff and the high levels of student interest in sailing programs has led to the development of the Special Sailing Program.
 Sailing is a curriculum option at Year 8 and Year 9.
 Students from Year 6-12 can also choose to be part of the college’s sailing team.
-The team trains most weeks at Port River Sailing Club in the College’s fleet of Pacer dinghies.
+The team trains most weeks at the Cruising Yacht Club of SA in the College’s fleet of Pacer dinghies.
 Ocean View College is an active participant in the SA Secondary Schools’ Teams Racing Competitions.